 Sandip's work involves predicting shellfish allergy in children who are already allergic to the house dust mite.
 There are similarities between the bits of the house dust mite that cause allergies and those in shellfish, which means that there is cross reactivity.
 This is when the immune system reacts to house dust mite and may rebel against shellfish as well.
 This can evolve into severe allergic reactions.

 Sandip and his team aim to develop a way of detecting the immunological cross-reactivity using antibodies called IgE, with the hope that this may help to prevent accidental exposure and unexpected allergic reactions to seafood among house dust mite sensitised children and young people.

-Earlier this year Sandip entered the world’s biggest international science communication competition, FameLab.
+In 2015 Sandip entered the world’s biggest international science communication competition, FameLab.

 Organised by the British Council and Cheltenham Festivals, FameLab aims to discover charismatic, up-and-coming scientists who inspire people to see the world from a new perspective through three-minute presentations on their research.